GCondNet: A Novel Method for Improving Neural Networks on Small High-Dimensional Tabular Data: Experiments

-Our experiments in Table~\ref{tab:main-results} show that $\mathsf{GCondNet}$ outperforms all 14 benchmark models on average, achieving a better overall rank across nine real-world datasets -- suggesting its effectiveness across diverse datasets. $\mathsf{GCondNet}$ is followed by WPFS, a method employed for small sample-size and high-dimensional datasets -- $\mathsf{GCondNet}$ consistently outperforms it on eight out of nine tasks, providing improvements of up to 7\%.
-Standard methods like Lasso, Random Forest, and LightGBM are competitive; however, their relative performance is highly dependent on the dataset.
+\looseness-1 Our experiments in Table~\ref{tab:main-results} show that $\mathsf{GCondNet}$ outperforms all 14 benchmark models on average, achieving a better overall rank across 12 real-world datasets -- suggesting its effectiveness across diverse datasets. $\mathsf{GCondNet}$ is followed by WPFS, a specialised method for small sample-size and high-dimensional datasets, although $\mathsf{GCondNet}$ consistently outperforms it on 9 out of 12 tasks, providing improvements of up to 7\%.
+Standard methods like \mbox{LightGBM} and Random Forest are competitive and perform well on some datasets, but their relative performance is sometimes highly dataset-dependent.
+For instance, in the case of the “tcga-survival” dataset, GCondNet (with an MLP backbone) enhances MLP's performance by 2\%, but it still lags behind top methods like Random Forest, WPFS, and CAE, which exhibit an additional 1-7\% better performance.
+This suggests that the additional feature selection capabilities of these approaches can lead to further improvements.
+While in this work we did not analyse this behaviour in detail, GCondNet, in principle, can readily handle this.

-\looseness-1 $\mathsf{GCondNet}$ demonstrates \textit{consistent} improvements compared to a standard MLP, outperforming it on eight out of nine tasks.
-In the single instance where MLP performs marginally better (`metabric-dr'), $\mathsf{GCondNet}$'s accuracy (59.34) is only slightly behind MLP's (59.56).
-Even though in some cases these improvements might be modest, they prove valuable for the problems we tackle, specifically learning from small sample-size and high-dimensional data, underscoring the effectiveness of our method.

-\looseness-1 We also find that $\mathsf{GCondNet}$ outperforms other methods specialised for this data scenario by a large margin, such as DietNetworks, FsNet, SPINN, DNP, and more complex neural architectures for tabular data such as TabNet, CAE and LassoNet.
-This finding aligns with recent research \citep{kadra2021well}, suggesting that well-regularised MLPs are more effective at handling tabular data compared to intricate architectures.
-Because the MLP baseline we used was already well-regularised, we attribute $\mathsf{GCondNet}$'s performance improvement to its additional regularisation effect which reduces overfitting (examined in Sections~\ref{sec:ablation-graph-construction} and \ref{sec:analysis-inductive-bias}) and its robustness to the graph construction method (Section~\ref{sec:ablation-graph-construction}).
+\looseness-1 \gcondnet consistently outperforms an MLP with the same architecture, showing substantial improvements.
+The most notable increases of 3-8\% are observed in the five most extreme datasets, which have the smallest $N/D$ ratios.
+On those extreme datasets, \gcondnet also improves stability compared to the standalone MLP, reducing the average standard deviation by over 3.5\% when using the SRD version and 2.5\% when using the KNN version.
+As the $N/D$ ratio increases, \gcondnet continues to deliver superior performance to the baseline MLP, albeit with similar stability.
+These results underscore the role of \gcondnet's inductive bias to mitigating overfitting and enhancing stability, particularly in datasets with extreme $N/D$ ratios.